 Even with the added minigames, and the sheer number of fourth-wall breaking references, Yooka-Laylee would have benefited from the bare minimum of modernization.
 As you explore the worlds, there is nothing to indicate any objectives you have yet to complete, where the NPC was that gave you a task or any inclusion of a map.
 While includes all of even some of these may have made the game easier, it would have also stopped players from running in circles looking for the last remaining collectibles.
 All of the game’s characters make grunting noises that you’ll either find endearing, or unappealing.
 I found myself wanting to turn them off, or even just lower the volume, without having to turn off all sound effects in the game.

 Yooka-Laylee is exactly the type of game that Playtonic Games set out to create when they initially launched the Kickstarter for the game.
 It is in every sense of the word a spiritual; successor to the Banjo-Kazooie franchise.
-It’s a true return to the collect-a-thon games that were great back on the Nintendo 64, but many of the game’s core mechanics feel archaic on today’s platforms.Note: The Yooka-Laylee review is based on a digital PlayStation 4 copy of the game, provided by the publisher.
+It’s a true return to the collect-a-thon games that were great back on the Nintendo 64, but many of the game’s core mechanics feel archaic on today’s platforms.Note: Yooka-Laylee was reviewed on PlayStation 4.
+A digital copy of the game provided by the publisher.